netdata/netdata/build_external/README.md

 -   Cross-compilation (e.g. linux development from macOS)
 -   Cross-distro (e.g. using CentOS user-land while developing on Debian)
--   Multi-host scenarios (e.g. receiver/transmitter configurations)
+-   Multi-host scenarios (e.g. receiver-transmitter configurations)
 -   Bleeding-edge sceneraios (e.g. using the ACLK (**currently for internal-use only**))

 The advantage of these scenarios is that they allow **reproducible** builds and testing